velaluqa/puppet-phpmyadmin/README.md

 ## Suggested Preparation

 This module is as simple as possible.
 You should be able to choose your own php installation.
-This is my own, which works quite find, as I find:
+This is my own, which works quite fine, as I find:

 1. First I install the